Indian citizens are inhuman towards pets says Karishma Tanna | english.lokmat.com

 The 'Khatron Ke Khiladi 10' winner also appreciated the thoughtfulness and love that the founder, Ashok Jaipuria, had put in the idea of the store.

-Ashok Jaipuria, the founder of Cosmo Films and PetsFamilia Foundation, also spoke about his love for pets.
+Ashok Jaipuria, the chairman and managing director of Cosmo Films Limited, also spoke about his love for pets.

 "I have two...they are called Zoo-Zoo and Google.
 They are voiceless but they communicate the most, and sometimes when I'm stressed with my wife I spend time with them," he quipped.

-"It's a great feeling and I love them to whatever extent you can put it," the founder added.
+"It's a great feeling and I love them to whatever extent you can put it," Ashok Jaipuria added.

 ( With inputs from ANI )